min69u/Reforestation/README.md

-## The urge to sing the Lion King song is just a whim away.
+## I really want to buy one of those supermarket checkout dividers, but the cashier keeps putting it back.